Energy-Review.co.uk

 From this, you can see that Octopus Energy and ScottishPower are the top two picks that are better than British Gas based on customer scores.
 The other suppliers mentioned are better for customer reviews but not necessarily for customer service.

-It is important to remember that there are other factors you can compare too, like the usability of each supplier’s apps, how green their energy is, customer service response times and their complaints record.
-Our site has various guides that look at this in more detail for each supplier.
+It is important to remember that there are other factors you can compare to, like the usability of each supplier’s apps, how green their energy is, customer service response times and their complaints record.
+Our site has various guides that look at this in more detail for each supplier

 You can find some key ones below: